happycube/ld-decode/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release -DUSE_QT_VERSION=5
     make -j4
     sudo make install

 Go back to the main directory with

     cd ..

 To update do `git pull` while inside of the vhs-decode directory.
+To update to the latest git version of vhs-decode/ld-decode/hi-fi decode, run `pipx install .` inside the vhs-decode directory after running `git pull`
+To update the tools to the latest version, the steps under "Compile and Install ld-tools suite: (Required)" has to be re-ran after a `git pull`.
+The tools are not updated very often.

 **Note:** debian/ubuntu does not have a qt6 version of qwt in repositories as of yet so you have to inform the build script to use Qt5 if both qt5 and qt6 are installed with -DUSE_QT_VERSION=5 as it might otherwise try to compile with qt6 instead and failing to locate qwt.
 The option is otherwise not needed.